tyfolino/climkern/README.md

 </details>

 If you are citing the software itself (e.g., for reproducibility), use the citation metadata included in our [`CITATION.cff`](CITATION.cff) file.
-GitHub also provides downloadable citation formats via the "Cite this repository" button on the right-hand sidebar.
+GitHub's "cite this repository" button on the right-hand side defaults to providing the manuscript.
+We recommend citing both the paper and the software.